temporalio/temporal/CONTRIBUTING.md

-# Developing Cadence
+# Developing Temporal

-This doc is intended for contributors to `cadence` server (hopefully that's you!)
+This doc is intended for contributors to `temporal` server (hopefully that's you!)

-**Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes
+**Note:** All contributors also need to fill out the [Temporal Contributor License Agreement](https://gist.github.com/samarabbas/7dcd41eb1d847e12263cc961ccfdb197) before we can merge in any of your changes

 ## Development Environment